Research

 Market leaders

-Next to the donut, a ranked list of the brands AI mentioned most often in your run, with a share-of-voice bar and your own count alongside.
+Next to the donut, a ranked list of the brands AI mentioned most often in your run, each with a {share of voice|How often a brand shows up in your scan, measured as a share of all brand mentions.} bar and your own count alongside.
 If a competitor you've never heard of shows up at #2, that's a thing to know.

 The insights strip